DarrenZal/NatLangKG/README.md

 **Description:**
 Our project aims to harness the capabilities of advanced language models to create a natural language interface for the OriginTrail Decentralized Knowledge Graph (DKG).
 We plan to empower non-technical users to query Knowledge Assets with ease, transforming natural language input into SPARQL and providing understandable natural language outputs.
 Our initiative promotes a broader adoption of the DKG by making it more user-friendly, while also contributing to the democratization and trustworthiness of AI by rooting the model in a verifiable data source.

-To facilitate integration with other projects and maximize synergy, our project will utilize existing transformer-based text embeddings and, as a novel approach, leverage graph embeddings for a better understanding of the DKG structure.
+To facilitate integration with other projects and maximize synergy, our project will utilize existing transformer-based text embeddings.
 We will provide compensation to contributors for valuable contributions such as training data and model improvements.

 **Milestones, Timeline, and Expected Impact:** \
 **Milestone 1 (Completion by September 15th): Detailed Specification** \